 I would buy these again - if they came in a black version with a black or gum sole.
 The grey just does not look great with disc brake dust caking on the side AND they clash with my generally black kit.
 I would also snug up the cuff a smidge to keep out debris.
 Additionally, I found the laces annoying, they are a little waxy and didn't like to stay tight.
 So basically make them look like Vans but everything else was dialed.
 Throw a stiffer insole in there and you have high performance mountain bicycling shoe.

 Long Term Durability

 The Sleuths are lasting pretty damn good at 2-3 rides/week.
 The sole is looking rather unused still and most of the wear is dirt, light skuffs and brake pad dust.
 I don't wear them daily but I suspect they would last longer than Vans in that situation too.
 I also suspect an average rider can see a couple seasons out of these.
 A true MTB nerd will have several shoes for different occasions and get longer run times because of that.
 I have worn only these shoes on every ride for the last 5 months and they are wearing slowly.
 Approved.

 What's The Bottom Line?

-For more information, head on over to www.matrixracingproducts.com.
+For more information head to www.fiveten.com.

 About The Reviewer